MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/deploy-configure.md

    * **Use existing** to use an existing resource group and append the existing group with what's needed for this template, including any updates for any of the other templates in this group.

 5. Select the applicable **Region** and then select **Next**.
-6. On the **Choose SKU** page, select the SKU or Pricing Tier for the Azure Components required for the templates.
+6. On the **Choose SKU** page, select the SKU or Pricing Tier for one or more of the Azure Components that you'll use with the templates.
 You should've gotten these SKU recommendations with the deployment URL or during your team deployment meeting.
-7. On the **Deployment Review** page, confirm the selections, including the following supported Azure components that you'll use with the Azure templates, and then select **Next**.

    * [Azure Active Directory App Registration](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis)
    * [Azure Resource Group](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-overview#resource-groups)